zramsay/eris-cli/docs/tutorials/getting-started.md

 3. **Deploy** your ecosystem application using smart contract templates and a simple, web-based user interface.
 4. **Integrate** your ecosystem application with a web server or other microservices.

-# Step 1.
+## Step 1.
 Install the Eris Platform

 **Dependencies**: `eris` has 2 dependencies: [Docker](https://www.docker.com/) and for macOS and Windows *only* [Docker Machine](https://https://docs.docker.com/machine/).
 Docker is a run anywhere container solution which makes development, deployment, testing, and running of ecosystem applications a breeze and Docker Machine allows you to run Docker on remote machines.
-For Linux, Docker Machine dependency is optional but recommended.
+We do not currently support Docker for Mac/Windows as they are still in beta.

 Currently we consider the most workable setup to be (what our tests consider authoritative) with these operating system and dependencies' versions: